boo-0x/splitz-ui/README.md

 </p>

 <h1>
-Splitz is a dApp for the Reef network, that allows users to split payments amoung several addresses.
+Splitz is a dApp for the Reef network, that allows users to split payments among several addresses.
 </h1>

 ## Development